imCorfitz/payload-plugin-oauth-apps/README.md

   By default all refresh tokens have a lifespan of 30 days.
 You can override this by passing `refreshTokenExpiration` with the amount of seconds a refresh token should be valid for.

   The plugin uses [`IPInfo`](https://ipinfo.io/) to fetch location information whenever a session is created.
-To use this, simply set your own `ipinfoApiKey`.
+To use this, simply set your own `ipinfoApiKey`. (_Please note, that it doesn't work on localhost_).
 If you wish to use an alternative location detection service, feel free to use the `fetchLocationInfo` method which gives you following properties:

   - `req`: PayloadRequest
   - `ip`: The detected IP address | possibly undefined